“There is a time for everything, and a season for every activity under the heavens.” Ecclesiastes 3:1

 The Memorial Garden provides a space for House of Hope members to remember their loved ones in a place where their cremated remains have been interred.
 The Memorial Garden in the Garth is a reminder of preceding generations and a sacred place for contemplation.
 The Garth is also a place for gathering, a connection between those who have departed and those living today.

-To reserve a space for interment in the Memorial Garden, please contact the Director of Administration Diane Smith at (651) 223-7554 or DianeS@hohchurch.org.
+To reserve a space for interment in the Memorial Garden, please contact the Acting Director of Administration Michelle Freyholtz at (651) 223-7556 or MichelleF@hohchurch.org